Skip to main content

 Sample size

-This study aims to evaluate whether the use of the device improves diagnostic accuracy by at least 10 percentage points among dermatologists diagnosing conditions on Fitzpatrick phototype V–VI skin.
+The investigation aims to evaluate whether the use of the device improves top-1 diagnostic accuracy by at least 10 percentage points on the curated image set.

 Power calculation

-The sample size was determined using a two-sided McNemar's test for paired binary outcomes (correct/incorrect diagnosis, with and without the device), with the following parameters:
+The sample size is determined using a two-sided McNemar test for paired binary outcomes (correct/incorrect diagnosis, with and without the device), with the following parameters:

 • Baseline accuracy (unassisted): 60%.
-This is a conservative estimate based on published literature on dermatologist diagnostic accuracy for multi-condition image-based assessments, and is consistent with the unassisted accuracy observed in the source studies (SAN_2024, BI_2024, PH_2024).
+This is a conservative estimate based on the SotA literature on HCP diagnostic accuracy for multi-condition image-based assessments (R-TF-015-011) and is consistent with the unassisted accuracy observed in the source investigations (SAN_2024, BI_2024, PH_2024).

 • Expected accuracy (assisted): 70%.
-This represents the minimum clinically meaningful improvement of 10 percentage points.
+This represents the minimum clinically meaningful improvement of 10 percentage points used as the pre-specified effect size for the curated image set.

 • Significance level (alpha): 0.05, two-sided.